MariSpirandelli/repo_approval/README.md

 - Java 8

 ### Running
+#### Download the java application and run it on Eclipse or your favorite IDE as Java Application and / or JUnit Test if you want to run the test suite.
+#### A fast and easier option is:
  - download the 'repo_approval.jar' file;
  - open a command promp on the root path of 'repo_approval.jar' file;
  - then execute `java -jar repo_approval.jar`.